nbip/IWAE/README.md

 The results for the model with 1 stochastic layer and 1, 5 or 50 importance samples can be obtained by running `main.py` with the default settings, adjusting the number of samples.
 ```
 python main.py --n_samples          <# of importance samples, 5 by default>
-               --objective          <choose vae_elbo or iwae_elbo, iwae_elbo by default>
+               --objective          <choose iwae_elbo or vae_elbo, iwae_elbo by default>
                --stochastic_layers  <# of stochastic layers, 1 by default>
 ```
 The model is investigated further in a series of tasks found in `./tasks`.
 `task01.py`: Use a 2D latent space to investigate both true and variational posteriors.
 We can use *self-normalized importance sampling* to estimate posterior means and *sampling importance resampling* to draw samples from the true posterior.
-`task02.py`: Use the Double Reparameterized Gradient Estimator, [DReG](https://arxiv.org/pdf/1810.04152.pdf), to the original experiment.
+`task02.py`: Use the Doubly Reparameterized Gradient Estimator, [DReG](https://arxiv.org/pdf/1810.04152.pdf), to the original experiment.

 ## Results
 Samples (left) and mean function (right) when sampling from the prior, during training of an IWAE with 50 importance samples.